CGamesPlay/node-callable-instance/README.md

   getTest() {
     return this.test;
   },
-}, "getTest");
+}, "getTest"); // second parameter is optional method`s name which will be used when calling object

-// but it is important to provide method name when cloning using makeCallable const cloned = Callable.makeCallable({...callableObject}, "getTest");
+// but it is important to also provide method name when cloning using spread + makeCallable const cloned = Callable.makeCallable({...callableObject}, "getTest");

 // Callable.clone does not have this issue